 There is bilharzia in Lake Malawi.
 This is also a malaria zone.
 You’ll need to take some precautions to stay safe.

 A Bit of Information About Lake Malawi

-Lake Malawi is globally renowned for its biodiversity.
+Lake Malawi is known for its biodiversity.
 This freshwater lake is home to more fish species than any other lake on Earth.
-This includes a myriad of colorful, indigenous cichlids, known locally as “mbuna”, making it a paradise for snorkelers and divers.
+This includes the colorful cichlids, known locally as “mbuna”.
+This makes it an excellent destination for snorkelers and divers.
 There are hundreds of mbuna species living in the lake.

 When to Visit Lake Malawi

 Because temperatures are always pleasant, Lake Malawi is an excellent place to visit year-round.
 With that being said, the best time to visit the lake is in the dry season between May and July.
 Temperatures will also be cooler at this time as it is winter in the southern hemisphere.
 The wet season runs from October through March.

 Lake Malawi can be accessed from three countries, Malawi, Mozambique, and Tanzania.
 Most tourists visit the lake from Malawi.
 The southern shore in Malawi is the most popular part of the lake to visit because it is the easiest to access.
 It also has the best tourist infrastructure.
 Below, I outline how to access the lake from each country.

 Transportation infrastructure is pretty poor in Malawi.
 Coaches run along the main highway between major cities such as Karonga, Mzuzu, Lilongwe, and Blantyre.
 When visiting the lake, you’ll have to take minibusses to get around.
 For more information on bus travel, check out my Ultimate African Bus Guide.

 How to Travel from Lilongwe to Cape Maclear or Monkey Bay by Bus